vincentbernat/dashkiosk/docs/index.rst

  3. An **Android application** provides a simple fullscreen webview to display the receiver.

+ 4. A **Chromecast custom receiver** which will run the regular receiver if you want to display dashboards using Google Chromecast devices.

-The Android application is an optional component.
+The Android application and the Chromecast receiver are optional components.
 Any device able to display a fullscreen web page should work.

 To contribute, use `GitHub`_.